Commitment Gap via Correlation Gap: Introduction

 In this paper, {\bf we develop a new approach for bounding the commitment gap in CICS by relating it to the well-studied notion of the correlation gap}.
 Through this connection, we show that for a broad class of feasibility constraints--those that admit good greedy algorithms--the commitment gap is provably small.
-In particular, we show that the commitment gap in CICS is upper bounded by $e/(e-1)$ for matroid constraints, $(k+1)$ for $k$-system constraints and $3.135$ for knapsack constraints.
-Furthermore, all our bounds directly imply efficient approximation algorithms for the underlying CICS problems; we therefore obtain an efficient $e/(e-1)$-approximation for the well-studied Optional Inspection variant of Pandora's Box under matroid constraints, beating the state-of-art results of~\cite{CCHS24} and matching the existential construction of~\cite{BK19}.
+For example, we show that committing policies achieve an approximation factor of at least $1-\frac{1}{e}$ over arbitrary instances of the CICS with a matroid feasibility constraint.
+See~\Cref{table:res} for a full summary of our results.
+All of our approximations can be achieved efficiently.